Zamfara United F.C.

-Zamfara United Football Club is a Nigerian football club, based in the town of Gusau in Zamfara State.
+Zamfara United Football Club is a Nigerian football club based in the town of Gusau, Zamfara State.

 History

-Before the 2008–09 season there was a brief power struggle for the chairman position that saw Shehu Gusau sacked and then retained and even arrested.
-They retained their place in the top league by two goals on the final day of the season thanks to an unbelievable 9–0 victory over Kaduna United FC.
+Before the 2008–09 season, there was a brief power struggle for the chairman position that saw Shehu Gusau sacked and then retained and even arrested.
+They retained their place in the top league by two goals on the final day of the season thanks to a 9–0 victory over Kaduna United FC.
 They were relegated to the National Second Division in 2011 after a five-year stay in the Premier League.

 In June 2013, they withdrew from the league with six games left after they ran out of money following a banishment to Sokoto.
 They were at the bottom of the table with a record of five wins four ties and 15 losses.
 The club was disbanded by the state government.
 In 2015 the state government applied to be readmitted to the Nigeria National League.